yavned/zoom3d/README.md

 ```
 onScale
 ```
-The function called when the content scale changes.
+Function called when the content scale changes.
 The function is passed the scale.